dpinney/neural_imaging_utilities/README.md

 # Description

 The image classifier was sourced from Transfer learning with TensorFlow Hub and uses pretrained models from TensorFlow Hub.
 The model was then fine-tuned through transfer learning to recognize utility poles.
 Instructions on how to use original imagery are below.
 3D reconstruction uses LLFF to generate poses to be used by NERF, which constructs a 3D representation.
 LLFF also outputs videos to illustrate its stitching capability and 3D field rendering capacity.
-NeRF requires a GPU to run and can be found in Google Colab.
+NeRF can be found in Google Colab.

 # Installation